 When there is a fungal overgrowth in the GI tract, it can cause the child to crave grains, carbohydrates and sweets.
 These foods feed the pathogens and make the child less likely to want other types of foods.

-The kid that craves bread, crackers, cookies, and sweets is probably dealing with fungal overgrowth in the gut.
+If you have a picky eater that craves bread, crackers, cookies, and sweets, you're probably dealing with fungal overgrowth in the gut.

 See our article on yeast for more information on how to deal with it.